Skip to main content

 Yes.
 We offer a free photo assessment, which can help confirm whether a lesion appears suitable for private removal and provide an estimated cost where possible.
 Photo assessment is used to guide next steps only and does not provide a diagnosis or exclude skin cancer.

+The photo assessment helps us assess whether the lesion appears suitable for private removal, identify whether location or size may affect treatment approach or pricing, and reduce unnecessary clinic visits.
 It does not replace face-to-face examination and is not used to diagnose or rule out skin cancer.

 For best results: